6.7 Powerstroke Oil Capacity Explained: Best Practices for Maintenance

 Increased Emissions: Using the wrong oil can lead to higher emissions, which can affect your truck’s performance and contribute to environmental pollution.

 Reduced Fuel Efficiency: Improper oil can cause the engine to work harder, resulting in decreased fuel efficiency.
+Owners looking to maximize every gallon often explore methods for fuel efficiency improvements through other modifications.

 Void Warranty: If you use an oil that doesn’t meet Ford’s specifications, it can void your warranty, leaving you with costly repair bills in the long run.